cleptric/super-potato/README.md

 - Apache 2.4 (you should be able to use nginx as well)
 - MySQL 8.0 or newer
-- PHP 7.4 or newer with the common, intl, mbstring and the zmq extension
+- PHP 8.1 or newer with the common, intl, mbstring and the zmq extension
-- node.js 14 or newer
+- node.js 16.0 or newer
 - composer 2.0 or newer
-- Yarn 1.0 or newer (Yarn 2.0 is not supported)
+- Yarn 2.0 or newer

 ### Installation